MaPPmath/mappmath.github.io/pages/about/people.md

 his university, Dr. Carrigan utilizes mathematical puzzles in the classroom as an introduction to studying theoretical mathematics.

-You can contact Dr. Carrigan by email at <carriganb1@southernct.edu>.

 # Director of Campuses